naveen723658/Quiz-app-with-openAI/README.md

 # Quiz-app-with-openAI

-This project currently on Hold
+This project is currently on Hold